 Sarah joined Cambridge Midwives after working alongside Siobhan Taylor.
-She has spent the last three years working in the community and both midwife and consultant led units of a busy hospital.
-These experiences helped Sarah recognise the importance of continuity of care and the role of midwives in guarding the normal physiological process of birth.
+She spent three years working in the community and both midwife and consultant led units of a busy hospital.informing her practice so that Sarah recognise the importance of continuity of care and the role of midwives in guarding the normal physiological process of birth.

 Becky Talbot – Doula

 Hello, my name is Becky and I live in central Cambridge with my husband, James.
 Three of our five children still live at home with us,

 and my youngest child was born at the Rosie in 2009.
 The older two have now flown the nest and began families of their own (I have two wonderful grandchildren.
 In my personal experiences through motherhood I discovered that being supported and nurtured through my pregnancies empowered me to make choices that were right for me and my family whether that be highly medicalised, or home birth, both of which I have had.
 I have also worked outside the home in Sex and Relationship Education and supporting young people within the education system.
 At my children’s school I volunteer with Forest School and Gardening club.
 I love my allotment and spend any spare time that I have there.

 I am a Recognised Birth Doula and trained with Developing Doulas in 2013, working in Cambridgeshire, Huntingdon and sometimes beyond.
 I

 have a real passion for supporting women and their families .
 What is most important to me is that you feel confident informed and nurtured through the process of planning your birth, the birth itself, and that special time after your baby has arrived.I have supported many different types of families including homebirths, births after caesarean and waterbirths.
 My philosophy is that if a woman experiences a quiet, calm and nurturing environment, she is most likely to feel positive about her experience, however the baby is born.
 The calming presence of having your own doula alongside you, who you know and trust, gives reassurance and benefit to you and your partner however you choose to birth.